NVIDIA/NVFlare/docs/user_guide/federated_xgboost/secure_xgboost_user_guide.rst

 3. **horizontal_secure(hs)**: Row split with HE (Requires at least 3 clients.
 With 2 clients, the other client's histogram can be deduced.)
 4. **vertical_secure(vs)**: Column split with HE

-When running with NVFlare, all the GRPC connections are local and the messages are forwarded to other clients through CellNet.
+When running with NVFlare, all the GRPC connections in XGBoost are local and the messages are forwarded to other clients through NVFlare's CellNet communication.
 The local GRPC ports are selected automatically by NVFlare.

-The encryption is handled in XGBoost by processor plugins, which are external components that can be installed at runtime.
+The encryption, decryption, and secure aggregation in XGBoost are handled by processor plugins, which are external components that can be installed at runtime.
 The plugins are bundled with NVFlare.

 Prerequisites
 =============